 - The work of Bretton Woods II has been featured at the flagship event of the World Bank’s Spring Meetings together with UN Secretary General Ban Ki-Moon and World Bank President Jim Kim, the Global Citizen concert in front of a live audience of 250,000, and the United Nations Addis Conference on Financing for Development.

-Beginning in February, the Embassy of Singapore and other partners will launch a series of high-level dinners and events to introduce the Bretton Woods II business model to a broader audience of asset holders and policymakers.
+The Embassy of Singapore and other partners launched a series of high-level dinners and events to introduce the Bretton Woods II business model to a broader audience of asset holders and policymakers.
 New America is also coordinating advocacy efforts among partner organizations to influence asset holders and policymakers.
 For example, the ONE Campaign plans to leverage its 100,000-member campus network as part of a broader strategy to persuade university endowments to adopt Bretton Woods II principles when allocating assets.

 - Key Advocacy Goals: Secure support for the Bretton Woods II agenda from asset holders and policymakers.